-Seek help before situation escalates Merrie Schilter-Lowe 60TH AIR MOBILITY WING PUBLIC AFFAIRS He just put his kids in bed and was preparing to go to sleep himself when security forces at Travis Air Force Base, California, called to say that a member of his unit was involved in a domestic incident.
-When he arrived at the member's house, Master Sgt.
-Stephen Dugan, 60th Aerial Port Squadron first sergeant, sought out the security police for details.
-Next, he talked to his Airman who was being treated in the ambulance for facial burns received when her wife threw a ladle of hot spaghetti sauce in her face.
-Fortunately, in the four years that he has been a first sergeant, Senior Master Sgt.
+60TH AIR MOBILITY WING PUBLIC AFFAIRS He just put his kids in bed and was preparing to go to sleep himself when security forces at Travis Air Force Base, California, called to say that a member of his unit was involved in a do- Fortunately, in the four years that he has been a first sergeant, Senior Master Sgt.
 Jason Wilson, 60th Civil Engineer Squadron, has dealt with only two domestic violence issues.
 Master Sgt.
-Brandon Galant, 60th Medical Group first sergeant, who has a little more than a year on the job, also has only dealt with two cases.
-In addition to having similar responsibilities, these first sergeants share a philosophy: "Regardless of the problem, getting in front of it is the best approach to solving it."
-"If law enforcement gets involved, it's usually too late," said Galant.
-"The commander will probably take some sort of administrative action."
-Wilson, Dugan and Galant said they recommend voluntary counseling as the first step.
-"I refer them first to the chaplain or the Military and Family Life Counseling program since both offer more confidentiality," said Wilson. "(Airmen) seem more comfortable with that."
-Chaplains have complete confidentiality.
-"We are not mandated reporters for any issue," said Chaplain (Capt.)
+Brandon Galant, 60th Medical Group first sergeant, who has a little more than a year on the job, also has only dealt with In addition to having similar responsibilities, these first serin front of it is the best approach "If law enforcement gets involved, it's usually too late," said probably take some sort of ad- Wilson, Dugan and Galant said they recommend voluntary chaplain or the Military and Family Life Counseling program since both offer more confidentiality," said Wilson. "(Airmen) seem more comfortable Chaplains have complete "We are not mandated reporters for any issue," said Chaplain (Capt.)
 Patrick Poock.
 60th Air Mobility Wing.
 "In fact, by law, we cannot share the details with anyone about anything that is discussed as a matter of conscience or confession."
 Even if a member threatens to harm himself, chaplains can't talk about the details.
-However, they have "talked people off of ledges, removed the planned means for suicide from homes or use clients' last names and and escorted individuals to the they can meet clients almost hospital for further help," said Poock.
-MFLC has limited confiden- By law, counselors must report domestic violence, sexual assault, child abuse, illegal activities and when an individual threatens to harm self or another person.
-But counselors reveal this information up front so clients aren't caught off guard.
-Since 2004, the MFLC program has provided free and confidential non-medical counseling to active duty members and their families on a shortterm basis.
-Travis has nine MFLC counselors, seven of whom work almost exclusively with children.
-MFLC assists families, couples and single Airmen in working through challenges such as relationship and communication issues, stress due to deployments, reintegrating with family and friends and anxiety due to living away from home for the first time.
-They provide crisis intervention, strategies to deal with loss and grief and teach parenting skills.
-Also, spouses can receive counseling without their military sponsor.
-Counselors don't take notes Family Eye Doctors near Travis AFB ATTENTION: ALL MILITARY SPOUSES & DEPENDENTS AND ALL RETIREES, SPOUSES & DEPENDENTS WHY WAIT WEEKS FOR AN EYE EXAM?
+However, they have "talked people off of ledges, removed the planned means for suicide from homes or use clients' last names and hospital for further help," said Poock.
+MFLC has limited confidentiality.